 Bali Right Now

-Air quality is poor in some areas due to widespread trash burning following restrictions at the Suwung landfill.
+Air quality is affected in some inland and residential areas due to ongoing trash burning following restrictions at the Suwung landfill.

 Best time to visit